 - 2.2.2.4.
 In order to monitor the health of all translocated coral colonies, post-translocation monitoring needs to be conducted after the translocation works.
 All translocated colonies need to be monitored during the monitoring period. - 2.2.2.5.
-Following coral translocation to the recipient site, the translocated coral colonies as well as the tagged natural coral colonies at the recipient site are monitored quarterly for one year (i.e. a total of four times of post-translocation monitoring).
-The monitoring records the parameters including size, presence, survival, health condition (percentage of mortality/bleaching) and percentage of sediment of each translocated coral colony and each tagged natural colony.
-The general environmental conditions including weather, sea, and tidal conditions of the coral recipient site are also monitored. - 2.2.2.6.
-Photographic records of the translocated and natural coral colonies are taken as far as possible from the same aspect and orientation as those of the photographs taken for the pre-translocation surveys.
-All the tags for marking the translocated and natural coral colonies will be removed / retrieved once the monitoring programme is completed. - 2.2.2.7.
-The results of the post-translocation monitoring surveys are then reviewed with reference to the findings of the baseline survey and the data from original colonies at the recipient site.
+Following coral translocation to the recipient site, the translocated coral colonies as well as the tagged natural coral colonies at the recipient site were monitored quarterly for one year (i.e. a total of four times of post-translocation monitoring).
+The monitoring recorded the parameters including size, presence, survival, health condition (percentage of mortality/bleaching) and percentage of sediment of each translocated coral colony and each tagged natural colony.
+The general environmental conditions including weather, sea, and tidal conditions of the coral recipient site were also monitored. - 2.2.2.6.
+Photographic records of the translocated and natural coral colonies were taken as far as possible from the same aspect and orientation as those of the photographs taken for the pre-translocation surveys.
+All the tags for marking the translocated and natural coral colonies were removed / retrieved after the completion of monitoring programme. - 2.2.2.7.
+The results of the post-translocation monitoring surveys were then reviewed with reference to the findings of the baseline survey and the data from original colonies at the recipient site.

 - 2.2.2.8.
-If observations of any die-off / abnormal conditions of the translocated corals are made during the post-translocation monitoring, the Environmental Team (ET) will inform the Contractor, Independent Environmental Checker (IEC), EPD and AFCD, and liaise with AFCD to investigate any mitigation measures, if necessary. - 2.2.2.9.
-Post-translocation monitoring results are evaluated against Action and Limit Levels.
-Evaluation is based on recorded changes in percentage of partial mortality of the corals.
+If observations of any die-off / abnormal conditions of the translocated corals were made during the post-translocation monitoring, the Environmental Team (ET) would inform the Contractor, Independent Environmental Checker (IEC), EPD and AFCD, and liaise with AFCD to investigate any mitigation measures, if necessary. - 2.2.2.9.
+Post-translocation monitoring results were evaluated against Action and Limit Levels.
+Evaluation was based on recorded changes in percentage of partial mortality of the corals.
 The action and Limit Levels are defined in Table 2.5.
-If the defined Action Level or Limit Level for coral monitoring as listed in Table 2.5 is exceeded, the actions set out in Appendix C will be implemented.
+If the defined Action Level or Limit Level for coral monitoring as listed in Table 2.5 is exceeded, the actions set out in Appendix C would be implemented.

-Table 2.5 Action and Limit Levels for Post-Translocation Coral Monitoring

-TUDIC Z.O ction and Emili Ecyclo for 1 oot-11al islocation coral monitoring Parameter Action Level Definition Limit Level Definition Mortality If during Impact Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that are not recorded on the original corals at the receptor site, then the Action Level is exceeded.
+Table 2.5 Action and Limit Levels for Post-Translocation Coral Monitoring Parameter Action Level Definition Limit Level Definition Mortality If during Impact Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that are not recorded on the original corals at the receptor site, then the Action Level is exceeded.
 If during Impact Monitoring a 25% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that are not recorded on the original corals at the receptor site, then the Limit Level is exceeded.